 For those who want to keep reading, let’s talk about this more.

 - Keep data you’re not using.
 That includes themes, plugins, media and database data.

-- Use unique user sessions on the home page if you use cache, as user sessions can’t be cached properly and effectively break cache and kill performance.
+- Use unique user sessions on the home page if you use cache.
+Unique user sessions can’t be cached properly and effectively break cache, oh – and kill performance.
 Things that use sessions are anything that serves data applicable to only one user; contact forms, my-account pages and the like.
 The home page is specified here because the home URL is the URL that the other links revolve around, so you don’t want that page to be broken.

-- Run real time backups and individual page view counters, because those tend to run non-stop forcing your site and server to take on extra demand, and if you have a busy site that can seriously tax the server much like a DDOS.
+- Run real time backups and individual page view counters, because those tend to run non-stop forcing your site and server to take on extra demand, and if you have a busy site that can seriously tax the server much like a mini DDOS.
 Then you’ll be like:

 - Keep your database and home page as small as possible.
 The home page should be under 3 MB ideally and load as few resources as possible.
 Minification can help with that second bit.

 - Optimize your images for the web at 72 DPI and the size they will be displayed.
 You don’t want your website working overtime sizing images up and down as they’re served.
 You can use Photoshop or a plugin for image optimization.

 - Make sure to also use cache and minification.
 We’ll get into that in more detail in a bit.

 - Do use the variety of tools available to regulate both good and bad bots like a robots.txt file.